AdobeDocs/experience-manager-65.de-DE/help/assets/aem-cc-integration-best-practices.md

 * Verwenden des Desktop-Programms, wenn Asset Link nicht funktioniert.
 * Use [Experience Manager Assets Brand Portal](https://helpx.adobe.com/de/experience-manager/brand-portal/user-guide.html) for distributing assets securely to external partners
 * Verwenden einer benutzerdefinierten Implementierung eines Verteilungs- und Quellportals basierend auf [Asset Share Commons](https://adobe-marketing-cloud.github.io/asset-share-commons/).
-* Use Access Control set up in [!DNL Experience Manager] and necessary network infrastructure (for example, VPN and IP whitelisting) to give external parties access to a dedicated area of content in your DAM.
+* Use Access Control set up in [!DNL Experience Manager] and necessary network infrastructure (for example, VPN and IP allowed list) to give external parties access to a dedicated area of content in your DAM.
 They can use [!DNL Experience Manager] Web UI to get assets and upload new content into your DAM.

 #### Laufende Arbeiten an Assets über [!DNL Experience Manager] {#work-in-progress-on-assets-from-aem}